MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### Which Microsoft 365 subscriptions include Dataverse for Teams and Power Virtual Agents capabilities with Teams?

 Dataverse for Teams and Power Virtual Agents for Teams capabilities will be available as part of select Microsoft 365 subscriptions with Power Platform and Teams capabilities, excluding plans for US government environments (GCC, GCC High and DoD) and EDU A1 and SUB SKUs.
+For more information, see the [Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

 ### How is Dataverse for Teams environment created?

-In public preview, creation of Dataverse for Teams environments is not available from the Power Platform admin center.
+Creation of Dataverse for Teams environments is not available from the Power Platform admin center.
 Creation of new Dataverse for Teams environments will only be possible from within Teams.

 ### Can Dataverse for Teams be used outside of Teams?